amilajack/project-checklist/README.md

   * A value proposition can have multiple propositions
   * Having better performance than competing projects usually isn't enough to convice people to use your project.
 If you are using better performance as your only value proposition, consider adding other value propositions (see [the tweet](https://twitter.com/sebmck/status/1105189411690405892)).

-- [ ] Decide what your value proposition is
+- [x] Decide what your value proposition is
-- [ ] Communicate your value proposition in your `README` and in your tagline
+- [x] Communicate your value proposition in your `README` and in your tagline

 ## 💯 Project Quality

 High quality projects are much more likely to retain users over time

-- [ ] Be your own user.
+- [x] Be your own user.
 If you’re making a library, build an app that uses it.
 See what you like and dislike about your library from the perspective of a user.
-- [ ] Before MVP, all tests should be passing and docs with examples should be written and made available
+- [x] Before [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) (minimum viable product), all tests should be passing and docs with examples should be written and made available

 ## 👑  Branding

 Make your project unique and memorable (most people only focus on technical aspects of a project).
 While this is important, this should be done close to finishing the MVP of a project

-- [ ] Name your project
+- [x] Name your project
   * Recommendations
     * Name your project something that is easy to remember
     * Try to make the name related to what you’re making